Barnaby Thompson: Career

-In 2000 Thompson, Fruchtmann, Harry Handelsman and John Kao bought Ealing Studios, the oldest film studio in the world, which Thompson ran as Head Of Studios for the next 14 years. in 2002, a TV comedy division was started that gave many comedians their first break, including Jimmy Carr, Sharon Horgan, Miranda Hart, Alice Lowe, Steve Oram, Paul King, Ben Willbond and Damon Beesley.
+In 2000 Thompson, Fruchtmann, Harry Handelsman and John Kao bought Ealing Studios, the oldest film studio in the world, which Thompson ran as Head Of Studios for the next 14 years.
+In 2002, a TV comedy division was started that gave many comedians their first break, including Jimmy Carr, Sharon Horgan, Miranda Hart, Alice Lowe, Steve Oram, Paul King, Ben Willbond and Damon Beesley.

 Thompson continued to produce films: The Importance of Being Earnest starring Rupert Everett, Colin Firth, Reese Witherspoon and Judi Dench; Imagine Me & You, a German-British romantic comedy starring Matthew Goode and Lena Headey and directed by Ol Parker; Valiant, the first CGI movie made in the UK starring Ewan McGregor and Ricky Gervais; Dorian Gray, starring Firth, Ben Barnes and Rebecca Hall; and Easy Virtue, with Firth, Kristin Scott Thomas and Jessica Biel.

 Thompson co-directed St Trinians with frequent collaborator Oliver Parker in 2007.
 The film, starring Everett, Firth, Russell Brand, Gemma Arterton, Paloma Faith and Juno Temple, became one of the top 10 British independent movies in the UK.
 The 2009 sequel, St Trinian's 2: The Legend of Fritton's Gold, joined it in the list of top British films.
-At the time, Thompson had produced and / or directed 5 of the top 20 British independent movies in the UK of all time.
+At the time, Thompson had produced and/or directed five of the top 20 British independent movies in the UK of all time.

-Since then, he has continued to produce movies: Kids in Love, starring Will Poulter and Cara Delevingne; Nina, starring Zoe Saldana and David Oyelowo; and Sundance hit The D Train, with Jack Black and James Marsden.
+Since then, he has continued to produce movies: Kids in Love, starring Will Poulter and Cara Delevingne; Nina, starring Zoe Saldana and David Oyelowo; and the Sundance hit The D Train, with Jack Black and James Marsden.

 Thompson stepped down from running Ealing in 2014 and has now returned to Fragile Films, where he continues to direct and produce films and TV.
-He was Executive Producer on the critically acclaimed Maigret Sets a Trap, starring Rowan Atkinson, based on the Georges Simenon novels, which was broadcast by ITV at Easter 2016.
-Three further films followed - Maigret’s Dead Man, Night At The Crossroads and Maigret in Montmartre.
+He was executive producer on the critically acclaimed Maigret Sets a Trap, starring Rowan Atkinson, based on the Georges Simenon novels, which was broadcast by ITV at Easter 2016.
+Three further films followed: Maigret’s Dead Man, Night at the Crossroads and Maigret in Montmartre.

-In 2019, Thompson was the Executive Producer on the UK hit, Fisherman's Friends, about the sea shanty singing Cornish fisherman.
+In 2019, Thompson was the executive producer on the UK hit Fisherman's Friends, about the sea shanty singing Cornish fisherman.

-In 2019, he directed and produced Pixie, starring Olivia Cooke, Ben Hardy, Daryl McCormack, Colm Meaney, Dylan Moran and Alec Baldwin, which will be released by Paramount in the UK and Ireland.
+In 2019, he directed and produced Pixie, starring Olivia Cooke, Ben Hardy, Daryl McCormack, Colm Meaney, Dylan Moran and Alec Baldwin, which was released by Paramount in the UK and Ireland.

 Personal life

-Thompson has been married to American writer, Christina Robert, since 1991.
+Thompson has been married to American writer Christina Robert since 1991.
 They have two children.